ngjunrong/CalorieTracker/README.md

 # Git pull the source code

 - Download Expo go app on apple/google play store
 - cd FoodTest, cd backend in visual studio code terminal and type npm start server (might need to install additional dependencies if the command fails)
 - Open another terminal in visual studio code
 - cd FoodTest and type npx expo start (might need to install additional dependencies if the command fails)
 - Open Expo app on your phone and scan the QR code to access the application
 - For username and password to log in, key in any dummy data
+- Backend will not work if you do not have access to the env file